abhee-adhee/cloud_soc_sandbox/README.md

 ## 🧪 Typical Lab Workflow

--Deploy target VM (Ubuntu) and attacker VM (Parrot).
+- Deploy target VM (Ubuntu) and attacker VM (Parrot).

--Run DVWA / Juice Shop on the target and verify login.
+- Run DVWA / Juice Shop on the target and verify login.

--Simulate attacks (nmap, sqlmap, simple XSS, small brute-force).
+- Simulate attacks (nmap, sqlmap, simple XSS, small brute-force).

--Capture logs with Filebeat → OpenSearch.
+- Capture logs with Filebeat → OpenSearch.

--Visualize in Kibana/Grafana and configure alert rules.
+- Visualize in Kibana/Grafana and configure alert rules.

--Respond (block IP / fail2ban / fix app) and re-test.
+- Respond (block IP / fail2ban / fix app) and re-test.

 ## 🔒 Safety & Ethics

--All testing is performed only on lab-owned VMs.
+- All testing is performed only on lab-owned VMs.
 Do not target external machines.
--If exposing the lab publicly for a demo, use IP allowlists, basic auth, or a temporary tunnel (ngrok) and tear down the instance immediately after demo.
+- If exposing the lab publicly for a demo, use IP allowlists, basic auth, or a temporary tunnel (ngrok) and tear down the instance immediately after demo.

 ## 👤 Author